kasir-barati/react/.github/docs/components.md

 ![Dependency tree](./assets/module-dependency-tree.png)

 - Nodes represent a JS module.
-- Useful to determine what modules are necessary to run your React app (bundler uses this piece of info).
+- Useful to determine what modules are necessary to run your ReactJS app (bundler uses this piece of info).

 ## How ReactJS updates the DOM

-- Before your components are displayed on the screen, they must be rendered by React.
+- Before your components are displayed on the screen, they must be rendered by ReactJS.
 - Your components are cooks in the kitchen.
 - ReactJS is the waiter who puts in requests from customers and brings them their orders.